ST6977/Online-Educational-Website/README.md

-1. A Helpfull Website
 1. It will helps people to learn from home!!!
 2. Responsive
-              3. U can choose ur Favourite Subject
+3. U can choose ur Favourite Subject..